ngrx/platform/projects/ngrx.io/content/guide/data/save-entities.md

 <div class="alert is-helpful">

-These ops do not have corresponding `EntityCommands` because an multi-entity save is dispatched (via `SAVE_ENTITIES..` actions) to the `EntityCache` reducer, not to a collection reducer (at least not in this version).
+These ops do not have corresponding `EntityCommands` because a multi-entity save is dispatched (via `SAVE_ENTITIES..` actions) to the `EntityCache` reducer, not to a collection reducer (at least not in this version).

 </div>